What is General Obligation Bond?

 General Obligation Bonds vs. Revenue Bonds

-In the case of General Obligation Bond, the repayment of principal and interest is done from all the revenues including the taxes at the time of default like situation whereas in case of revenue bonds the repayments are generally done from the operating revenues only.
-The repayment is guaranteed in general obligation bond whereas in the case of Revenue bonds the repayment is dependent on the operating revenues and thus it is sometimes risky to get the repayments on time.
+In the case of General Obligation Bond, the repayment of principal and interest is done from all the revenues including the taxes at the time of default like situation whereas in revenue bonds the repayments are generally done from the operating revenues only.
+The repayment is guaranteed in general obligation bond whereas in the case of Revenue bonds the repayment is dependent on operating revenue and thus it is sometimes risky to get the repayments on time.

 - This Bond is considered to be very safe and a good investment option for investors.